J0K3R-Joel/BotBall_Library/README.md

 2. Copy the repository to a USB stick.

+3. Go in [./src/WIFI_FOR_INSTALLATION/main.py](./src/WIFI_FOR_INSTALLATION/main.py) and change the SSID and PASS inside the `wifi_setup()` to a wifi that grants you internet access, so libraries can get installed

+4. Go in [./src/src_WIFI/commU.py](./src/src_WIFI/commU.py)  and look for the `standard_conf()` function.
+Change the `ssid` and `password` to the a private network (preferably a router you got from home).
+Internet access is not required.

+5. Do the same thing as in the previous step, but in [./src/src_Base/commU.py](./src/src_Base/commU.py)

-3. Go to the [KIPR Wombat firmware](https://www.kipr.org/kipr/hardware-software/kipr-wombat-firmware) page
+6. Go to the [KIPR Wombat firmware](https://www.kipr.org/kipr/hardware-software/kipr-wombat-firmware) page

-4. Download the latest image.
+7. Download the latest image.

-5. Flash the image onto the robot following the instructions on the KIPR website.
+8. Flash the image onto the robot following the instructions on the KIPR website.

-6. Once the robot is flashed and ready, insert the USB stick.
+9. Once the robot is flashed and ready, insert the USB stick.

-7. Navigate to the path of the USB stick on the robot.
+10. Navigate to the path of the USB stick on the robot.

-8. Run the configuration script:
+11. Run the configuration script:

 ```bash
 sudo bash config.sh
 ```

+> Notice: sometimes there is an error in the beginning.
+If so, then press "Ctrl + c" (for canceling the installation) and afterwards just re-execute the configuration script, then you should be good to go

-9. The installation is complete.
+12. The installation is complete.

 ---